The adaptive hash index feature enables

-sacrificing any transactional features or
+buffer pool without sacrificing transactional features or

 If a table fits almost entirely in main memory, a hash index can

-speed up queries by enabling direct lookup of any element,
+speed up queries by enabling direct lookup of any element, turning

 the index value into a sort of pointer.

-InnoDB has a mechanism that monitors index
+has a mechanism that monitors index searches.
+If

 InnoDB notices that queries could benefit from

-building a hash index, it does so
+building a hash index, it does so automatically.

-speedup from hash index lookups greatly
+With some workloads, the speedup from hash index lookups greatly

 outweighs the extra work to monitor index lookups and maintain the

-adaptive hash index can become a source of contention under
+sometimes become a source of contention under heavy workloads,

-heavy workloads, such as multiple concurrent joins.
+such as multiple concurrent joins.
 Queries with

 LIKE operators and

 reduces unnecessary performance overhead.
-Because it is
+Because it is difficult

-difficult to predict in advance whether this feature is
+to predict in advance whether the adaptive hash index feature is

-with it both enabled and disabled.
+benchmarks with it enabled and disabled.

 SHOW ENGINE INNODB

-RW-latch created in
+an RW-latch created in

-btr0sea.c, then it
+btr0sea.c, it might be

-For more information about the performance characteristics of hash indexes, see Section 8.3.8, “Comparison of B-Tree and Hash Indexes”.
+For information about the performance characteristics of hash indexes, see Section 8.3.8, “Comparison of B-Tree and Hash Indexes”.